octo-technology/OpenTezos/docs/ligo/introduction.md

 <br/>

-LIGO is a programming language for writing **[Tezos](https://tezos.com/) smart contracts**.
+As said above, LIGO is a programming language for writing **[Tezos](https://tezos.com/) smart contracts**.
 The diagram helps to contextualize the role of LIGO in the Tezos ecosystem.
 LIGO takes action in the left part as a development tool allowing the production of smart contracts (scripts in Michelson), which can be deployed on the blockchain.
-Tezos nodes broadcast information through the Tezos network in order to maintain an immutable common ledger (blockchain)
+Tezos nodes broadcast information through the Tezos network in order to maintain an immutable common ledger (blockchain) # I would remove this sentence

-By default, Tezos smart contracts are written in [Michelson](https://opentezos.com/michelson), but it is hard to learn low level stack-based language.

-LIGO transpiles scripts written in the high-level *LIGO* language into a Michelson script.

-LIGO currently offers three syntaxes:
+LIGO currently offers three flavored syntaxes:

 - **PascaLIGO**, a syntax inspired by Pascal which provides an imperative developer experience.